 Communicable diseases are diseases that can be transmitted from one host to another.
 Franklin County Health Department will attempt to prevent the spread of communicable diseases by providing appropriate reporting, education, surveillance, treatment, and follow-up of patients with communicable diseases.
-All reportable communicable disease services will be offered at no cost to the patient regardless of the patient's county of residence.
-For more information, call (919) 496-2533 and ask for the Communicable Disease Nurse.
+Some reportable communicable disease services will be offered at no cost to the patient regardless of the patient's county of residence.
+Please call for fees for applicable services.
+For more information about communicable diseases, call (919) 496-2533 and ask for the Communicable Disease Nurse.

 Communicable Diseases and Pests